Deploy a Sample Ruby on Rails Application

 The newly created directory contains a manifest.yml file, which assists CF with deploying the app.
 See Deploying with Application Manifests for more information.

-Step 2: Log in and Target the API Endpoint
+Step 2: Log in and target the API endpoint

-1. Run the following terminal command to log in and target the API endpoint of your deployment.
+1. Run the following command to log in and target the API endpoint of your deployment.
 To find your API endpoint, visit the web console and open the settings sidebar of your space.

 $ cf login -a YOUR-API-ENDPOINT

-Step 3: Create a Service Instance
+Step 3: Create a service instance

-Run the following terminal command to create a PostgreSQL service instance for the sample app.
+Run the following command to create a PostgreSQL service instance for the sample app.
 Our service instance is rails-postgres.
 It uses the postgresql-10-odb service and the standalone plan.
 For more information about the postgresql-10-odb service, see Crunchy PostgreSQL.

 $ cf create-service postgresql-10-odb standalone rails-postgres